What Exactly is a Coffee Bloom? And Why Bloom at All?

 The coffee bloom process is slightly different when using a Chemex pour over, or any pour over method for that matter.
 To start the bloom process, slowly pour your hot water (not boiling) over your freshly ground coffee beans, in a circular motion starting from the outside and then slowly working your way into the middle.

-The trick is to use just enough water so that the coffee grounds are saturated and uniformly soaked but they don’t become too wet that coffee starts to drip through the filter.
+The trick is to use just enough water so that the coffee grounds are saturated and uniformly soaked, but they don’t become too wet that coffee starts to drip through the filter.
 Let the coffee bloom for roughly 60-seconds if you are using a Chemex.
-Once the bloom has finished continue with the pour and your regular “pour over” routine.
+Once the bloom has finished, continue with the pour and your regular “pour over” routine.

-Coffee Bloom Using Automatic Drip Coffee Makers (yes it’s possible)
+Coffee Bloom Using Automatic Drip Coffee Makers (YES it’s possible)

-HEY, that’s okay, but I strongly suggest that you ditch those push button coffee makers and find out what your missing with manual brewing.
+HEY, that’s okay, but I strongly suggest that you ditch those push button coffee makers and find out what you're missing with manual brewing.

-If you bloom your coffee before your regular brewing cycle you will notice that the water will form an even pool on top of the coffee grounds rather than the few drip depressions.
-This even pool of water will allow for a more even extraction and a ultimately a better tasting cup.
+If you bloom your coffee before your regular brewing cycle, you'll notice that the water will form an even pool on top of the coffee grounds rather than the few drip depressions.
+This even pool of water will allow for an evener extraction and an ultimately better tasting cup.